natesilva/p-ratelimit/README.md

 # p-ratelimit

-> Promise-based utility to make sure you don’t call rate-limited APIs too quickly.
+> Makes sure you don’t call rate-limited APIs too quickly.

+This works with any API function that returns a Promise.
+If your API uses callbacks instead of Promises, you could [promisify](https://nodejs.org/api/util.html#util_util_promisify_original) it.

 ## Install